uc-cdis/gen3.org/content/resources/developer/flat-model-api.md

 # Gen3 Flat Model

 The new flat model requires new GraphQL syntax.
 As it maps to the data in Elasticsearch, it requires few additional keywords to use in GraphQL query.
+This page shows a selection of various queries.
+You can find more queries and details on the *Guppy* query syntax on our [GitHub repositories](https://github.com/uc-cdis/guppy/blob/master/doc/queries.md).

 ## Querying